Sun dual theory for bi-continuous semigroups: The Favard space

 and the second inclusion of \prettyref{lem:gamma_closure_resolv} that

 This gives us $Fav(T)\subset D(A)$ by \eqref{eq:favard_1}.
 The converse inclusion is also true by \prettyref{rem:favard} (a). \end{proof}

-\begin{rem} We note that we may replace the (sequential) $\gamma$-closures in \prettyref{lem:gamma_closure_resolv} and the (sequential) $\gamma$-closedness in \prettyref{thm:favard_gamma_closed_resolv} as well as the $\gamma$-limits in \prettyref{thm:favard} by (sequential) $\tau$-closures, (sequential) $\tau$-closedness and $\tau$-limits, respectively, by \prettyref{defn:mixed_top_Saks} (a) and \prettyref{rem:mixed_top} (e). \end{rem}
+\begin{rem} We note that we may replace the (sequential) $\gamma$-closures in \prettyref{lem:gamma_closure_resolv} and the (sequential) $\gamma$-closedness in \prettyref{thm:favard_gamma_closed_resolv} as well as the $\gamma$-limits in \prettyref{thm:favard} by (sequential) $\tau$-closures, (sequential) $\tau$-closedness and $\tau$-limits, respectively, by \prettyref{defn:mixed_top_Saks} (a) and \cite[I.1.10 Proposition, p.~9]{cooper1978}. \end{rem}

 In the $\bullet$-reflexive case we have the following generalisation of \cite[Theorem 3.2.12, p.~59]{vanneerven1992}.